 Trustees

-The Board of Trustees oversees the Royal Opera House's mission and aims, acting as the governing body for the Royal Opera House Covent Garden Foundation.
+The Board of Trustees oversees the Royal Ballet and Opera's mission and aims, acting as the governing body for the Royal Opera House Covent Garden Foundation.

 Sir Lloyd Dorfman CVO CBE